echo840/LIRA/README.md

 ## Acknowledgments
 Our code is built upon [OMGLLaVA](https://github.com/lxtGH/OMG-Seg) and [InternVL2](https://github.com/OpenGVLab/InternVL), and we sincerely thank them for providing the code and base models.
+We also thank [OPERA](https://github.com/shikiw/OPERA) for providing the evaluation code for chair.

 ## Citation